magento/devdocs/src/guides/v2.4/release-notes/b2b-release-notes.md

 -  {:.new} New features
 -  {:.fix} Fixes and improvements

-## {{ site.data.var.ee }} B2B - Adobe Commerce 2.4.5
+## {{ site.data.var.ee }} B2B 1.3.4 - Adobe Commerce 2.4.5

 -  {:.fix} <!--- ACP2E-453--> {{ site.data.var.ee }} no longer sends email notifications each time an existing Company is updated by an API call.
 Emails are now sent only when a company is created.

 -  {:.fix} <!--- ACP2E-406--> {{ site.data.var.ee }} now correctly calculates a negotiable quote grand total when the **Enable Cross Border Trade** tax calculation setting is enabled.

 -  {:.fix} <!--- ACP2E-322--> Configurable products are now moved to the last position in the product listing after stock is updated when the **Move out of stock to the bottom** setting is enabled.
-A new custom database query has been implemented to negate Elasticsearch index sort order, which disregards Admin-enabled sort order.
+A new custom database query has been implemented to ensure Elasticsearch index sort order now honors the Admin-enabled sort order.
 Previously, configurable products and their child products were not moved to the bottom of the list when this setting was enabled.

 -  {:.fix} <!--- ACP2E-308--> Purchase Order email now honors the email sending setting of each website in a multi-site deployment.
 A check for the **Disable Email Communications** setting has been added to the custom logic for email queues.
 Previously, {{ site.data.var.ee }} did not honor the email sending setting of the secondary website.